ckaarle/FindYourNGO/Backend/findyourngo/README.md

 ## When will the score be calculated?
-The score will be calculated automatically every time a `NgoTWScore` object is saved to the database.
-This ensures that the total trustworthiness score is always up-to-date with its factors.
+During the initial data import, the score will be calculated.
+There also exists a URL to recalculate the score for all NGOs in the database if necessary (e.g. if the score calculation was modified).
+There is currently no feature that would automatically recalculate the score, for example when an object is saved to the database.
+Instead, use the `TWCalculator` to calculate the new trustworthiness score after changes to the NGO's data were made.
+ It is possible to include a recalculation of the tw score into the `save`-method of database objects.
+This should be discussed further.